-The English Conversation Program is for students who like meeting other students from around the world.
-International and American students have the opportunity to expand their world-views, improve their intercultural communication skills and make friends from different cultural backgrounds.
+The English Conversation Program (ECP) is for students who like meeting other students from around the world.
+International and domestic students have the opportunity to expand their worldviews, improve their intercultural communication skills and make friends from different cultural backgrounds.

-Students are put in groups of five or six based on their availability and diversity of background to meet throughout the semester for the purpose of having great conversations and experiences.
+Students are put in groups of five or six based on their availability and diversity of backgrounds to meet throughout the semester to have great conversations and experiences.
 ECP will also provide exclusive field trips and activities for all ECP members.

 Our goal is to provide the environment and opportunities for all Ohio State students to develop interpersonal skills, have meaningful conversations and meet new people face-to-face.